Blessed Sacrament Catholic Church, Hollywood: Fr Falvey Priest abuse scandal

+World Bank procurement records list E. C. Sebastian as a contracted Senior Faculty for Accounting under the Afghanistan Second Skills Development Project.
+Audits of the project identified unsupported and questioned expenditures and weaknesses in financial controls and accountability.
+The project and the wider Afghan skills-development sector were also subject to scrutiny by the Special Inspector General for Afghanistan Reconstruction (SIGAR).

+Father Sebastian has also been named in records concerning an Indian adoption case dating from 1985.
+According to Jyoti Weststrate, she was found at the Church of the Nativity of the Blessed Virgin Mary in Bettiah, Bihar, where she states that she was handed over to Father Sebastian by seven men.
+She states that Father Sebastian later described her as having been given to him as a “gift”.
+She was subsequently transferred to an orphanage and never reunited with her biological family.

+In 2015, Jyoti states that she experienced sexual misconduct by Father Sebastian.
+She formally reported the alleged misconduct to the Society of Jesus in 2025.
+Following a safeguarding process, the Society of Jesus recognized her account as credible and issued an official apology to her in 2025.

+Father Sebastian remains a member of the Society of Jesus and is associated with the Patna Province.

 Economic decline and violence

 In recent decades, the Hollywood area has experienced an economic decline, with large numbers of homeless and poor people living in the area.
 A low point for the parish came in October 1987, when a gunman opened fire into a crowd of hundreds attending the church's carnival, spraying the area with bullets.
 Two adults and two children (a 15-year-old and a 9-year-old) were wounded in gunfire.

 Repentant lingerie looter

 In 1992, the church drew national media attention after a repentant man who had looted the "Frederick's of Hollywood" lingerie museum during the Los Angeles riots delivered a bag of pilfered celebrity lingerie, including Ava Gardner's "bloomers" and a push-up bra once worn by TV actress Katey Sagal, to the church's pastor, Fr.
 Bob Fambrini.
 An Austin newspaper noted that Fambrini "may be the only priest in America to ever comfort a man who felt guilty about stealing celebrity bloomers."
 The St. Louis Post-Dispatch noted that such an "uplifting story could only happen in Hollywood."